casperbh96/02267-microservices/README.md

     - `mvn install`
 3. From IntelliJ, open the Maven sidebar in the top right and press the left-most button, that looks like a sync button.

-1. Make sure that you are in the root of the project
-2. `mvn install`
-3. `mvn package`
+For running a service in Terminal:

-4. `java -jar target/calculator-artifact-thorntail.jar`
+1. `java -jar target/calculator-artifact-thorntail.jar`